The UN Resident Coordinator Office

 The RC leads the Country Team (UNCT), which is composed of representatives of all the UN entities with a presence in the country.
 Working closely with the Government of Rwanda and with the support of the rest of the Country Team, the RC coordinates the UN agencies that make up One UN, advocating for the mandates of the whole UN system.

 One UN has a new Development Assistance Plan.
 This document sets out the areas of One UN action contributing to the national development agenda in Rwanda.
-Recently signed with the Government, the UN Development Assistance Plan (UNDAP II) covers the period 2018-2023.
-As per the UN reforms that came into force in January 2019, UNDAP II is a coordinated, joint effort between agencies: all 'Delivering as One' under the umbrella known as ‘One UN’, and coordinated through the RCO.
+Recently signed with the Government, the United Nations Sustainable Development Cooperation Framework (“Cooperation Framework”) covers the period 2018-2024.
+As per the UN reforms that came into force in January 2019, UNSDCF is a coordinated, joint effort between agencies: all 'Delivering as One' under the umbrella known as ‘One UN’, and coordinated through the RCO.

 There are five principles of Delivering as One, which depend upon on the coordination function provided by RCO: